 When plaque builds up on the teeth, the bacteria in plaque can make its way to the gum line.
 When bacteria reach the gum line, it causes a bacterial infection of the gums which can lead to inflammation, bleeding, and swelling in the gums.
-If left untreated, gum disease can destroy the gum tissue and the surrounding bone structure.
+If left untreated, gum disease can destroy the gum tissue and the surrounding bone structure leading to tooth loss.

 If you have not visited your dentist recently, you should schedule a routine dental exam.
 During a routine dental exam, your dentist can check for signs of gum disease and make any treatment recommendations based on your needs.